 What’s that sound?
 Match the shaker egg.
 Put a variety of items inside opaque containers (like yogurt containers easter eggs, or cardboard boxes.)
 Have kids shake them and try to identify what is inside.
 You can have pictures of the items and they can place each item on its matching picture.
 Or you can make two of each shaker, and their job is to find the matching shakers.
 Or you can have one opaque container and one transparent container for each type of object.
 We used easter eggs and Starbucks snack containers, and filled them with dice, pennies, beads, salt, and little plastic counters.
 Children would shake an egg, then look at the transparent container and guess which item it is, then try shaking the transparent and opaque container at the same time to see if they match.

 Guess Whose Ears?
 One of the key ideas for the day is that we use our ears to hear with.
 Do a google image search for pictures of different animals.
 Crop the pictures so you can mostly see just the ears, and have kids guess which animal the ears belong to.
 Here’s the set of cards I made, using “free to share” images: PDF

-Make your own instrument: We made shakers.
-We used small plastic containers with lids from the dollar store.
-(We have also used the plastic salad dressing size takeout containers in the past, but their lids were not as secure.)
-We had a variety of things to fill them with: salt, popcorn kernels, pasta, jingle bells, elbow macaroni, marbles.
-Children could choose which to use.
+Shakers: We have used small plastic containers with lids from the dollar store, or plastic salad dressing size takeout containers, or plastic easter eggs.
+We’ve used a variety of things to fill them with: salt, popcorn kernels, pasta, jingle bells, elbow macaroni, marbles.
+Children can choose which to use.
 (We also had samples set out that they could test before deciding what to put in their own shaker.)
-We used these during circle time, along with drumming on plastic (Tupperware-like) containers.
+They fill, then tape or glue them closed.
+Then decorate with Sharpies, or stickers.
+We use these during circle time, along with drumming on plastic (Tupperware-like) containers.